Today's Bible Reading: Matthew 18

 15 "If your brother or sister sins go and point out their fault, just between the two of you.
 If they listen to you, you have won them over.
 16 But if they will not listen, take one or two others along, so that 'every matter may be established by the testimony of two or three witnesses.'
 17 If they still refuse to listen, tell it to the church; and if they refuse to listen even to the church, treat them as you would a pagan or a tax collector....

 21 Then Peter came to Jesus and asked, "Lord, how many times shall I forgive my brother or sister who sins against me?
 Up to seven times?"
 22 Jesus answered, "I tell you, not seven times, but seventy-seven times?.
 (Matthew 18:1-4, 12-14, 15-17, 21-22 NIV)

 Reflecting and Thinking

 Life in the community of the kingdom is not lived by the same standards as life in the social settings of the world.
-Matthew 18 is the fourth of the Jesus' major discourses in this gospel.
+Matthew 18 is the fourth of the Jesus' major discourses (teaching sections) in this gospel.
 It contains four related paragraphs.
 (The selected reading today includes the introductions to each of these paragraphs.)
-The kingdom community (1) measures greatness differently than the world, (2) cares for others sincerely and joyfully, (3) seeks meaningful, open fellowship and relationships, and (4) forgives more than duty demands.
+The kingdom community (1) measures greatness differently than the world, (2) cares for others sincerely and joyfully, (3) seeks meaningful, open fellowship and relationships, and (4) forgives more times than duty demands.
 The principles that govern the kingdom community avoid the kind of internal bickering and positioning that the question of the disciples reflects (verse 1).

 Dear God, bind together your people in faith communities that help us toward faithfulness and Kingdom realities.
-Take away from us any bickering and infighting.
+Take away from us bickering and infighting.
 Teach us humility, compassion, transparency, and forgiveness.
 Help us reflect the nature of the Kingdom to the world about us by the way we live with one another in the Kingdom, we pray in Jesus' name, Amen.